ucsc-creativecoding/From-Drawings/README.md

-# From Drawings to Abstract Scenes Using Pix2Pix
+# From Memory Drawings to Scenes Using Pix2Pix
 By Ran Xu and Ella Dagan

 # Description